Anthonyjwest/about-me/README.md

 ### Reflections and Comments

 * Good practice to get back into the ryhtym of writing longer code and fully grasping the practices of if else statments.
+* Added a fun guessing game that helped me practice structure and order.